johnayoung/morph/README.md

 - CORS (Cross Origin Resource Sharing) is a giant headache in ANY language
 - Now 2.0 (formerly Zeit) is an incredibly cool concept, but should not be used for a Python backend just yet (~March 2019)
 - Wit.ai makes NLP significantly easier to understand and implement

+I find the 'gotcha!' aspects of programming languages to be the most difficult to learn when switching.
+For example, people switching to JavaScript from another language may find the bracket syntax to be awkward.
+Python had a few 'gotcha!'s for me:

+- The import syntax was not easy for me to pick up.
+It took me a significant amount of time to learn the differences between modules, packages, where to include __init__ files, etc.
+- Anything with deployment (for any language) can be a headache
+- Trying to reason between Python 2x and Python 3x
+- I still do not understand how a venv works, or even the point of it
+- I was never able to get a linter working, and still not sure why (maybe existing ESLint is screwing it up?)

 ## A Special Thank You
 A very big thank you goes out to the following individuals who helped me create Morph.
 It would not have been possible without you: